-The management of the Transit Authority of River City (TARC) presents this narrative overview and analysis of the financial activities for the fiscal year ending June 30, 2016.
+The management of the Transit Authority of River City (TARC) presents this narrative overview and analysis of the financial activities for the fiscal year ending June 30, 2017.

-In FY2016, TARC continued to face significant operating revenue challenges preventing service enhancements to meet the current and growing demand for public transportation in Greater Louisville.
-While FY17 promises to be a year of positive developments, limited operating revenue threatens TARC's ability to maintain existing service let alone build a network that provides the service Louisville deserves and needs.
+In FY2017, TARC continued to face significant operating revenue challenges preventing service enhancements to meet community needs for public transportation in Greater Louisville.
+While FY18 promises to be a year of significant positive developments, including a new electronic fare collection system, limited operating revenue threatens TARC's ability to maintain and improve service.
 TARC, in fact, cannot sustain existing service because of limited operating revenue.